danielazoeller/ds_DistributedBoosting.jl/README.md

 The most important assumption is that the data are standardized beforehand (mean=0, sd=1).
 Please only provide already standardized data, otherwise the results will not be valid.

+The package uses RCall, thus R needs to be available.
+You need to install the R-Packages `opal`, `dsBaseClient`, `dsStatsClient`, and `dsModellingClient` in your R-library.

 ## Installation: